 - Provide ongoing services to understand your post-secondary educational needs, including, but not limited to: issuance of transit and parking passes; provision of computing and email accounts; the administration and operation of academic, library, recreational, residence, alumni, and other BCIT programs; and management of BCIT information and communication systems.

 - Send you newsletters and other materials to inform you about BCIT news and updates, including, but not limited to: campus activities, promotions, volunteer and other opportunities to engage with BCIT, BCIT services relevant to your enrolment, student achievements, and other information related to the BCIT community and student life.
-If you wish to remove your name from the BCIT student newsletter mailing list, please contact: Manager, Digital Marketing and Communications, British Columbia Institute of Technology, 3700 Willingdon Ave, Burnaby, BC V5G 3H2; Tel: 604-432-8728; Email: email@example.com.
+If you wish to remove your name from the BCIT student newsletter mailing list, please contact: Manager, Communications, British Columbia Institute of Technology, 3700 Willingdon Ave, Burnaby, BC V5G 3H2; Tel: 604-432-8306; Email: firstname.lastname@example.org.

 - Grant awards to individuals and honour award recipients at BCIT ceremonies, and publicize award winners’ names, photo images, resident municipality, and BCIT program name or criteria in marketing materials for the purpose of publicizing any award granted or received by BCIT students, graduates, and their achievements.